grace-blip/Seattle-Library-Project/README.md

 # Seattle-Library-Project WIP

 The purpose of this project is to analyze Seattle library checkout records and demonstrate data analysis skills using Jupyter Notebook.
+Please download the Jupyter Notebook in order to access my work as github will not demonstrate the plots correctly.
+Check up regularly to see updates I make to this project and any other projects I undertake!

 ## Source Data in Kaggle